-Dolby Pro Logic: 4.1 - In case there's a desire to hear it "as it used to be" (Surrounds are mono).
+Dolby Pro Logic: 5.1 - Still available, in case there is a desire to hear program "as it used to be".

-Neo:6 Music: 6.1 - Can be used with stereo music material to create 6.1 output channels.
-The center image can be adjusted by pressing MODE while in Neo:6 Music, and rotating the Master Control Knob:
+DTS Neo:6-Music: 6.1 - Can be used with stereo music material to create 6.1 output channels.
+The center channel prominence.

-Center Image is adjustable from 0 to 5 - increasing the number gives more center channel prominence.
+Center Image is adjustable from 0 to 5 - increasing the number gives more points in the sound field simultaneously.

-Neo:6 Cinema: 6.1 - A matrix decoder that can be used with any matrix-encoded movie.
+DTS Neo:6-Cinema: 6.1 - A matrix decoder that can be used with all matrix-encoded movies.

-Separation is created by allowing various sounds to be placed at different points in the sound field simultaneously.

-All Channel Stereo: 7.1 - The Left and Right channels are also sent to the Surround and Rear channels, while the Center channel and Subwoofer receive a combination of both.
+Separation is created by allowing various sounds to be placed at different channels, while the Center channel and Subwoofer receive a combination of both.
 Some processing is used to retain image clarity.
 Useful for playing music at parties so that it can be heard with equal loudness in all parts of the room.